bergano65/azure-docs.ru-ru/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 ---
-title: Устранение неполадок устройств с помощью команды dsregcmd Azure Active Directory
+title: Troubleshooting devices using the dsregcmd command - Azure Active Directory
-description: Использование выходных данных из dsregcmd для понимания состояния устройств в Azure AD
+description: Using the output from dsregcmd to understand the state of devices in Azure AD
 services: active-directory
 ms.service: active-directory
 ms.subservice: devices